

 • The value of the prize shall be a certificate and two years free membership which will come into effect upon graduation or such other amount as the Institute of Engineering and Technology (IET) shall from time to time determine, on the recommendation of the College of Science and Engineering (hereinafter referred to as the College).

-• This prize shall be awarded by the College to the student enrolled in an approved IET course whose overall performance in the third year is judged to be the best.
-The IET approved courses are:
+• This prize shall be awarded annually by the College to the student enrolled in an accredited IET course whose overall performance in the final year is judged to be the best.

 • These rules may be varied by the University in consultation with the Institute of Engineering and Technology (IET) from time to time but the title and general purpose of the prize shall not be changed.